-Tales of a Circus Artiste honors my father, mother and reveals nuance about the performing horses of the circus.
-This memoir explains where my creative talents came from and how my love for the circus began.
+Speedy Hurled Through Havoc honors my father and reveals nuance about the performing horses of the circus and the fascinating men who encouraged my hand.
+This memoir explains where my creative talents came from and how my love for the circus and classic horsemanship began.

 The story opens in 1931 when a boy and his friend are up before dawn, waiting by the railroad tracks for the circus train to arrive arrive in Columbus, Ohio.
 The reader will relive the exciting process of circus day when many railroad cars of wagons, animals of all kinds are unloaded and the population of Ringling Brothers and Barnum & Bailey set up a huge traveling tented city.

 The observant boys witness the circus performance filled with an aggregation of unbelievable wonders that amaze everyone in attendance.
 At the end of the day, they watch the crews tear it all down and load it back on the train.
 Late at night, they see the loaded train head for the next town.
 In the wake of this annual magical experience, the boys launch a backyard enterprise of their own that included my dad as the ringmaster who dreamed of living a life of adventure on the circus.